Roots and Radishes

 Instructions

 1. Prep Brussels and red onion.
-Thinly slice Brussels sprouts and red onion using a sharp knife.
-You could use a mandolin here, but I actually like the slightly "thicker" (yet still thin) slices for this recipe.
+Thinly slice Brussels sprouts (discard or compost stems) and red onion using a sharp knife.
+You could use a mandoline here, but I actually like the slightly "thicker" (yet still thin) slices for this recipe.

 2. Combine ingredients.
 Combine all salad ingredients into a large bowl, then drizzle olive, peperoncini brine, and vinegar all over the top.
 Sprinkle with Italian seasoning, and gently toss the salad together.
 Taste and add salt and pepper, if desired.
 Serve it up with some grated parmesan, croutons, or breadcrumbs if desired!
 This salad is so delicious on the side of a pizza or Italian night.
 Yummy!